wronrohn/NextTicket/README.md

 The client expects that its complimentary server is already up and running before it is executed.

+Note that the client will run on port 3000 by default.

 # Contributions:

 ## Sumit Oberoi